TommasoBelluzzo/BaselTools/README.md

 # Basel Tools

-`Basel Tools` is a set of `GUI` applications that can produce a rough estimation of capital requirements based on the `Basel IV` regulatory framework.
+`Basel Tools` is a set of `GUI` applications that can produce a rough estimation of capital requirements based on the `Basel IV` regulatory framework proposed by the `Basel Committee on Banking Supervision`.
 The following applications are currently available:
-* `BaselCCR`: a tool for calculating the capital requirements related to the counterparty credit risk exposures (SA-CCR, BCBS 279).
+* `BaselCCR`: a tool for calculating the capital requirements related to the counterparty credit risk exposures.
-* `BaselOP`: a tool for calculating the capital requirements related to the operational risk exposures (SMA, BCBS 356).
+* `BaselOP`: a tool for calculating the capital requirements related to the operational risk.

+## BaselCCR

+The tool can be run by executing the `BaselCCR.m` script.
+The underlying calculations are based on the `SA-CCR` model defined within the `BCBS 279` document (https://www.bis.org/publ/bcbs279.htm), but the application also offers the option to compute the counterparty credit risk exposures using the `Simplified SA-CCR` as per `CRR II` european regulatory framework.

+## BaselOP

+The tool can be run by executing the `BaselOP.m` script.
+The underlying calculations are based on the `SMA` model defined within the `BCBS 356` document (https://www.bis.org/bcbs/publ/d356.htm).
+The application offers the opportunity to compare the `SMA` capital requirements with those produced by the obsolete `Basel II` approaches defined in `BCBS 128` (https://www.bis.org/publ/bcbs128.htm): the `Basic Indicator Approach`, the `Standardised Approach` and the `Alternative Standardised Approach`.

 ## Requirements